dresden-elektronik/deconz-rest-plugin/.github/ISSUE_TEMPLATE/user-question.md

   Debug logs can help to investigate certain problems like device pairing and communication issues.
-  Logging can be enabled on the command line as described in: https://github.com/dresden-elektronik/deconz-rest-plugin/wiki/deCONZ-debug-switches -->
+  Logging can be enabled on the command line as described in: https://github.com/dresden-elektronik/deconz-rest-plugin/wiki/deCONZ-debug-switches Secondly, for versions above 2.05.87: In the deCONZ GUI: click Help > debug view.
+Output of APS,ZDP, ZCL and INFO can be handy.
+-->

 ## Additional context